-The primary goal of the District's activities is to minimize vector populations, the potential for pathogen transmission, and the occurrence of disease by managing vector habitat while protecting habitat values for their predators and other beneficial organisms.
+The primary goals of the District's activities are to minimize vector populations, the potential for pathogen transmission, and the occurrence of disease by managing vector habitat while protecting habitat values for their predators and other beneficial organisms.
 Vector prevention for example, is accomplished through public education, including site-specific recommendations on water and land use, and by physical control (discussed in a later section).

-The District's education program teaches elementary school students, property owners, residents and agencies how to recognize, prevent, and suppress vector production and harborage on their properties.
+The District's education program teaches school age students, property owners, residents and agencies how to recognize, prevent, and suppress vector production and harborage on their properties.
 This part of the District's Services is accomplished through the distribution of brochures, fact sheets, newsletters, participation in local fairs and events, presentations to community organizations, contact with technicians in response to service requests, social media, public service announcements and news releases.
-Public education also includes a school program to teach future adults about vector biology, how to be responsible and eliminate vector-breeding sources, and to educate their parents or guardians about District services and how they can reduce vector-human interaction.
+Public education also includes a K-12 school program to teach children about vector biology, how to responsibly eliminate vector-breeding sources or reduce vector-human interaction, and to educate their parents or guardians about the District's services.